juancwu/hermes/.github/docs/hermes_language.md

 ## Reading Block Type, SubBlock Type, and Identifier

 Blocks just identifiers.
 Reading them can be treated as such too.
+A block's data is stored in a hash map and it will contain the tokens themselves `HashMap<Token, (u8, Token)>`

 ```
 S - (A..Z,-)